Heartly Sri Lankan Paratha Recipe: Flaky & Layered Street-Style🫓💫

 💡Tips from My Kitchen

 Don't get discouraged if your first few aren't perfectly round or flaky.
-Each one will get better!
+Once you get used to making them, each one will be better!

 ⚠️Common Mistakes